-Why figure out what to cook when you can get a meal kit in the mail?
-Why buy stamps at the Post Office when you can print them at home?
-It only takes two taps—just two!—to buy event tickets using this mobile app!
-Are these products any good?
+Why figure out what to cook when you can order a meal kit in the mail?
+Why trek to the Post Office for stamps when you can print them at home?
+It only takes two taps—just two!—to snag event tickets using this mobile app!
+Are these products any good, inquiring minds may wonder?
 Sure, say the advertisers.
 But more importantly, they’re easy.

-E-commerce startups weren’t the first companies to embrace ease-of-use as their primary value proposition—just look at any 1950s kitchen appliance ad featuring a beaming housewife—and they certainly won’t be the last.
-But more and more, I see this strategy being employed in a realm it shouldn’t be.
+E-commerce startups weren’t the first companies to embrace ease-of-use as their primary value proposition (just look at any 1950s kitchen appliance ad featuring a beaming housewife), and they certainly won’t be the last.
+But more and more, this approach is rearing its head in a realm it shouldn’t be.

 Fellow B2B marketers and sales folks, I’m looking at you.

-Everywhere I look, I see B2B solutions positioned this way—as time-savers and life-simplers.
-But I don’t want to know why your product is easy to use.
+Everywhere you look, you’ll find B2B solutions positioned as time-savers and life-simplers.
+But here’s the thing: I don’t want to know why your product is easy to use.
 I want to know why it’s so important that I can’t afford to live without it.

 Unlike many of our B2C counterparts, our products aren’t simple.
-That’s because the problems we solve aren’t simple.
+Why?
+Because the problems we solve aren’t simple.
 We’re doing more than sending someone a new pack of razor blades in the mail, and that, in my humble opinion, is what makes our jobs so interesting.

 Ready?
 Here’s my pitch:

-Because positioning our companies’ products as quick and easy wins might be enticing in the short-term, but doing so will ultimately set ourselves—and our customers—up for failure.
+Positioning our companies’ products as quick wins might be enticing in the short-term, but doing so will ultimately set ourselves—and our customers—up for failure.

 Still skeptical?
 Here are three reasons why you should stop selling simplicity and start embracing the complexity of the problems your company solves: